+6th Street, SE Washington, DC 20032

+Amounts and Dates in Dispute: 9/28/2021 - 10/27/2021 = \$203.98 8/6/2021 - 9/29/2021 = \$222.50 (untimely)

+The customer contested the above referenced water and sewer bills.
+The DC Water and Sewer Authority (DC Water) determined that the customer failed to file a timely dispute for the bill period 8/6/2021 to 9/29/2021 and that the charges were valid and no adjustment of the customer's account was warranted for the period 9/28/2021 to 10/27/2021.
+The customer requested an administrative hearing.

+This matter was scheduled for a remote hearing on March 22, 2022.
+Present for the hearing were: with her mother, where and, Arlene Andrews and Kimberly Arrington on behalf of DC Water, as well as, Kelly Fisher, Esq. of DC Water, observing only.

+The property involved is a row house owned by the second of the house has one and one-half (1 1⁄2) bathrooms, one kitchen, a dishwasher and one outside faucet.
+The house has lived has lived in the house for three (3) years and lives alone.
+Prior to August 2021, the stated that her water and sewer bill was between Sixty Dollars (\$60.00) and Seventy Dollars (\$70.00) per billing cycle and by November 2021, the bill had returned to normal and was approximately Seventy-two Dollars (\$72.00).

-Washington, DC 20032 Case No: 22-212102 Amounts and Dates in Disput 9/28/2021 - 10/27/2021 = 8/6/2021 - 9/29/2021 = te: \$203.98 \$222.50 (untimely) Before Janet W. Blassingame March 22, 2022 at Noon. e, Hearing Officer Sewer Authority (DC Water) determ bill period 8/6/2021 to 9/29/2021 and bove referenced water and sewer bills.
-The DC Water and ined that the customer failed to file a timely dispute for the d that the charges were valid and no adjustment of the or the period 9/28/2021 to 10/27/2021.
-The customer hearing were: with her r a remote hearing on March 22, 2022.
-Present for the mother, and, Arlene Andrews and Kimberly well as, Kelly Fisher, Esq. of DC Water, observing only. in the house for three (3) years and li water and sewer bill was between Six w house owned by and on August 27, 2021, she contacted plumber determined that she had a sr gust 2021, she experienced a water back-up at the property ed Michael & Son to address the issue.
-She stated that the mall clog in her sewer.
-She stated that the sewer line was ght that everything was OK but, then, she received a bill stated that Michael telephoned DC Water. & Son could not find anything wrong in the house, so she ved no high-water usage alerts from DC Water during the rate that she received an alert from the utility in October interjected that she feels that it is unfair to her daughter that the burden of proof on her daughter.
-Ms. Andrews stated that HUNA alerts are a curtesy provided to DC Water customers and that the utility did attempt to alert some of high usage occurring at the property prior to her receipt of her utility bill.
-Ms. Andrews stated that DC Water sent an email and telephoned the customer on September 19, 2021; stated that she had been harassed by an old boyfriend and that the telephone number used by the utility had been changed/old and that the email was to her previous employment email and that she changed employment in year 2020.
-Ms. Andrews stated that DC Water, also, alerted the customer on October 20, 2021 and acknowledged that she got the alert. testified that DC Water was working in her yard on August 11, 2021 with respect to a waste pipe.
+testified that in August 2021, she experienced a water back-up at the property and on August 27, 2021, she contacted Michael & Son to address the issue.
+She stated that the plumber determined that she had a small clog in her sewer.
+She stated that the sewer line was snaked by the plumber and she thought that everything was OK but, then, she received a bill from DC Water for \$200.00.

+stated that Michael & Son could not find anything wrong in the house, so she telephoned DC Water.

+stated that she received no high-water usage alerts from DC Water during the periods at issue.
+She did, however, state that she received an alert from the utility in October 2021.

+interjected that she feels that it is unfair to her daughter that the burden of proof on her daughter.

+Ms. Andrews stated that HUNA alerts are a curtesy provided to DC Water customers and that the utility did attempt to alert and the property prior to her receipt of her utility bill.
+Ms. Andrews stated that DC Water sent an email and telephoned the customer on September 19, 2021; billing stated that she had been harassed by an old boyfriend and that the telephone number used by the utility had been changed/old and that the email was to her previous employment email and that she changed employment in year 2020.
+Ms. Andrews stated that DC Water, also, alerted the customer on October 20, 2021 and acknowledged that she got the alert.

+testified that DC Water was working in her yard on August 11, 2021 with respect to a waste pipe.
 She stated that she saw the DC Water logo on a worker but she did not see a DC Water truck.
-She stated that she saw the worker when she looked out of her window and when she did so, she saw people in her yard. stated that she had had no prior yard work before she saw the people in her yard and that she had no prior problems regarding water service or billing by the utility.
+She stated that she saw the worker when she looked out of her window and when she did so, she saw people in her yard.
+We stated that she had had no prior yard work before she saw the people in her yard and that she had had no prior problems regarding water service or billing by the utility.